 Booking a room outside of Robin

 FYI: This section is for hosts running G Suite, which is most popular for coworking spaces.
-Office 365 organizations should refer to this article.
+Microsoft 365 organizations should refer to this article.

 What about people who don't use Google?